hemantapkh/TorrentHunt/README.md

 - Custom query search
 - Explore trending, popular, and top torrents
 - Browse torrents of a certain category
-- Get info and magnet link of the torrent
-- Get the .Torrent file of the torrent
+- Get info, images, magnet link and  .Torrent file of the torrent
 - Get the shortened URL of the magnet link
 - Supports inline query with thumbnail
 - Restriction mode to hide explicit content